Reminiscence bump: Free recall method

 Subjects share personal events and researchers compare involuntary and voluntary memories of young and older children.
 Participants read ten words and are asked to recall as many of the words as they can in no particular order.
 Then participants were asked to keep a diary on their memory process between two one-hour experimental sessions.
 They were asked to record autobiographical memories as soon as possible, using a two-page questionnaire for each memory.
 Allowed researchers to keep track of personal thoughts and events.

 Twenty Statements Test (TST)

 Participants provide 20 self-concepts that start with "I am..."
 This enables the collection of concepts and roles that are important to the definition of self.
 There is no unitary structure to self, it is a combination of self-schemata such as "I am a mother".
 These self-concepts, or self-images, are then used as autobiographical memory cues, enabling the distribution of highly self-relevant memories to be plotted across the lifespan.

+Word-cued vs. Important memories

+Subjects share personal events and researchers compare word-cued and important memories with the mean range of the bump located from 8.7 to 22.5 years of age for word-cued memories, versus 15.1 to 27.9 for important memories, likely due to childhood amnesia, which ends around the age of 8.